-Science; if this course is part of a coherent sequence for graduation, additional prerequisites include Principles of Health Science and Medical Terminology dissection techniques as well as various physiological phenomena, and is recommended for students interested in medically related careers.
-This CTE course counts as a Science credit.
+Prerequisites: Biology and a second Science; if this course is part of a coherent sequence for graduation, additional prerequisites include Principles of Health Science and Medical Terminology

-Anatomy and Physiology extends a student's knowledge and understanding of the human body in respect to its structure and function.
-This lab-oriented class teaches proper
+Description: Anatomy and Physiology extends a student's knowledge and understanding of the human body in respect to its structure and function.
+This lab-oriented class teaches proper dissection techniques as well as various physiological phenomena, and is recommended for students interested in medically related careers.